nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The user features are reflected under the 'Me' tab (tab 3).

-Here, you can edit personal information about yourself, the user, which can be used in future features such streamlined contact exchanging.
+Here, you can edit personal information about yourself, the user, which can be used in future features to streamline contact exchanging.

 ____________________________________________________________________________________________________________________